DIAGNOSTICS

 Tinnitus Evaluations

 Tinnitus assessment to determine the pitch, loudness, and how much noise is needed to “mask” or distract your brain from paying attention to the sound.
-This assessment supplements a hearing evaluation and specifically addresses the “ringing”, “buzzing” or other noises you hear but are not in your environment.
-By completing a tinnitus assessment we will also establish the best treatment course for you to manage your tinnitus.
+This assessment is in addition to a diagnostic hearing evaluation with hearing impact assessment, which specifically addresses the “ringing”, “buzzing” or other noises you hear but are not in your environment.
+By completing a tinnitus assessment we will also establish the best treatment course for you to take control of and manage your tinnitus.
 (Learn more about Tinnitus Treatment HERE.)

 Auditory Processing Disorder Evaluations